PierreLorenzi/HyperCardPreview/README.md

 **HyperCardPreview signing**

 It seems that I can't have a developer ID without paying a fee to Apple.
 And I'm not ready to do it just for that little soft.

-## Changes in last version

-**Changes in v1.3.2**

-Bugs were corrected in the window of the resources.

-**Changes in v1.3.1**

-The window of the resources has been improved.

-A bug was corrected where the help didn't show up.

-Minor fixes in the UI.

 ## The future of the app